 Green Gate (Brama Zielona)

 The end of the Royal Route, the Green Gate marks the passage from Long Market to the Motlawa River.
 The gate was built in the 16th century as a royal residence, but no royalty ever lived there.
-Today, the National Museum resides in the Green Gate – activist and Polish President Lech Walesa used to have an office in the building, as well.
+Today, the National Museum resides in the Green Gate.
+Activist and Polish President Lech Walesa used to have an office in the building, as well.

 More Old Town Gdansk Sights

 The Royal Route is the perfect place to begin sightseeing Gdansk, but there are other places to see in Gdansk Old Town.
-Continue your discovery using this list of places to visit in Gdansk, Poland.

 St. Mary’s Basilica